OfficeDev/office-js-docs-pr/reference/manifest/commands/module.md

 # Module

-This puts buttons on the ribbon for the module extension.
+Puts buttons on the ribbon for the module extension.

 ## Child elements
 |  Element |  Description  |